2020 United States presidential election: Hispanic and Latino voters

 Biden won 65% of the Latino vote according to Edison Research, and 63% according to the Associated Press.
 Voto Latino reported that the Latino vote was crucial to the Biden victory in Arizona.
 40% of Latino voters who voted in 2020 did not vote in 2016, and 73% of those Latino voters voted for Biden (438,000 voters).
 Florida and Texas, which have large Latino populations, were carried by Trump.
 In Florida, Trump won a majority of Cuban American voters in Miami-Dade County, Florida.
 The Latino vote was still crucial to enable Biden to carry states such as Nevada.
 Latino voters were targeted by a major Spanish-language disinformation campaign in the final weeks of the election, with various falsehoods and conspiracy theories being pushed out by WhatsApp and viral social media posts.

 Demographic patterns emerged having to do with country of origin and candidate preference.
-Pre- and post-election surveys showed Biden winning Latinos of Mexican, Puerto Rican, Dominican, and Spanish heritage, while Trump carried Latinos of Cuban heritage.
+Pre- and post-election surveys showed Biden winning Latinos of Mexican, Puerto Rican, Dominican,Spanish, and Nuevomexicano heritage, while Trump carried Latinos of Cuban heritage.
 Data from Florida showed Biden holding a narrow edge among South Americans.

 Black voters

 Biden won 87% of the Black vote, while Trump won 12%.
 Biden's advantage among Black voters was crucial in the large cities of Pennsylvania and Michigan; the increase in the Democratic vote in Milwaukee County of about 28,000 votes was more than the 20,000-vote lead Biden had in the state of Wisconsin.
-Almost half Biden's gains in Georgia came from the four largest countiesFulton, DeKalb, Gwinnett, and Cobball in the Atlanta metro area with large Black populations.
+Almost half Biden's gains in Georgia came from the four largest counties—Fulton, DeKalb, Gwinnett, and Cobb—all in the Atlanta metro area with large Black populations.
 Trump improved his overall share of the Black vote from 2016 by 4% and doubled the Black vote that Mitt Romney received in 2012.